How to Reduce Initial Server Response Time in WordPress (8 Methods)

 One of the best CDN services available today is Cloudflare.
 With an extensive global network, this provider can deliver content to 95 percent of the world within 50 milliseconds.

 Cloudflare uses edge computing to facilitate fast and efficient data transfers.
 It can reduce the amount of time visitors spend waiting for a website to load.
-Plus, you can access Cloudflare for free with our Hostinger Business WordPress or WordPress Pro plans.

 4. Compress Your Site Files